Sharkey-Issaquena Academy

-Sharkey-Issaquena Academy is a private, nonsectarian, school in Rolling Fork, Mississippi (United States).
+Sharkey-Issaquena Academy is a private, nonsectarian, school in Rolling Fork, Mississippi.
 It was founded as a segregation academy in 1970.

 History

 In 1970, one year after the United States Supreme Court decided Alexander v.
 Holmes County Board of Education, which ordered desegregation of schools, white parents opposed to integration doubled the enrollment of the SIA (from 150 to 300).